Our Brain Injury Lawyer Can Help You Get Compensation

 Symptoms of a Traumatic Brain Injury

 Many TBIs remain silent and unseen because, unlike a broken bone, symptoms are often mild at first and worsen over time.
 Some of these symptoms are hard to spot, while others may be clearly noticeable.
-They include:
+Some can be physical and some can be emotional.
+The symptoms include, but are not limited to:

 • Confusion